- France, 1885

 - Oil on canvas

 - Signed and dated on the lower left: Fantin 85

 In the 1860s, floral compositions became one of Henri Fantin-Latour’s most frequently painted subjects and would occupy an important place in his work until the end of his career.
 Representations of roses, in particular, appeared in a large number of his works and were shown from many different points of view, naturally in multiple arrangements.

 Leonard Gow, Craigendoran.
-Acquired through Colnaghi at Christie’s in London on 9 May 1924 (lot 54).
+Acquired by Calouste Gulbenkian through Colnaghi, Christie’s, London, 9 May 1924 (lot 54).